rdsea/bigdataplatforms/tutorials/basickafka/README.md

 If all worked well, then the outcome should be:

  ```
-	Topic: my-replicated-topic	PartitionCount: 1	ReplicationFactor: 3	Configs: segment.bytes=1073741824
+ Topic: my-replicated-topic	TopicId: niYf9sv6T9ajtANBzUUDAw	PartitionCount: 1	ReplicationFactor: 1	Configs: segment.bytes=1073741824
-	Topic: my-replicated-topic	Partition: 0	Leader: 2	Replicas: 2,1,0	Isr: 0,2,1
+	Topic: my-replicated-topic	Partition: 0	Leader: 0	Replicas: 0	Isr: 0
  ```

 ### Step4: Writing kafka producer and consumer

 A simple script on how to start Kafka producers and consumers from the terminal is given in Step 4 and Step 5 in the [Quickstart guide](https://kafka.apache.org/quickstart).

 ---

 ## Running Kafka from container

 There are two ways to run Kafka from a container.
-One is to get the image from [docker hub](https://hub.docker.com/) and then on the terminal write (in this case I'm using bitnami/kafka image):
+One is to get the image from [docker hub](https://hub.docker.com/) and then run it by using docker, for example:
  ```
 	$ docker run bitnami/kafka
  ```